 Plastic straws do more harm to the earth than most people realize.
 Since the majority of them cannot be recycled, they must be thrown away to go into landfills.
 While one straw might not seem like a big deal, it’s estimated that 500 million straws are tossed into the garbage daily.
 Washable straws are excellent alternatives to avoid using plastic straws completely.
 These are affordable and easy to clean with brushes that reach from the top to the bottom.

+There are many reasons why you should use reusable bags.
 It’s estimated that over 200,000 plastic bags go into landfills every hour of the day.
 This number is shocking to most, including those who use plastic bags every time they go to the grocery store.
 If you want to do your part in reducing this number, then investing in reusable bags is highly recommended.
 These can be used at the grocery store or even traditional department stores for non-food items.
 In addition to this, there are reusable bags for produce so you can avoid using plastic bags that are usually posted within the produce department in most grocery stores.

 Instead of buying plastic water bottles, which can be recycled but are still bad for the earth, it’s worthwhile to invest in a home water filter.
 This can leave you with great tasting water that you can pour right into reusable water bottles and cups throughout the day.
 In addition to this, you may want to look at MBBR systems for homes.
 These help treat wastewater without using excess energy and can be excellent investments.